Best printers for small business 2025: Quality, reliable, and easy-to-use printers for your business

 Fantastic quality

-The Oki B432dn may be a boxy, unassuming-looking printer, but if you’re looking for fast, high-volume document printing then this diamond in the rough has you covered.
-A great example of a printer which does one thing incredibly well, the B432dn is mono laser model which chewed through our speed tests at a rate of knots.
-There’s no colour option, but it managed our black-and-white test document at 31.3ppm, and even managed a duplex graphic test at 14 images per minute.
+The Oki B432dn may be a boxy, unassuming-looking printer, but if you're looking for fast, high-volume document printing then this diamond in the rough has you covered.
+A great example of a printer which does one thing incredibly well, the B432dn is a mono laser that chewed through our speed tests at a rate of knots.
+There's no color option, but it managed our black-and-white test document at 31.3ppm, and even managed a duplex graphics test at 14 images per minute.

-It’s undeniably barebones in terms of additional features, with no scanner or fax capacity to speak of, but its functionality can be boosted with a £40 network adapter for Wi-Fi if you’re unhappy with ethernet connectivity, and with a 530-sheet paper tray if the default 250-sheet tray isn’t enough for you.
+It's undeniably barebones in terms of additional features, with no scanner or fax capacity, but its functionality can be boosted with a £40 network adapter for Wi-Fi if you're unhappy with its gigabit Ethernet connectivity, and with a 530-sheet paper tray if the default 250-sheet tray isn't enough for you.
 Plus, we found that with the 12,000-page ultra-high capacity toner, running costs came to just 1.2p per page once the initial supply has been exhausted.
 To cap it all off, print quality is all but perfect.

 Technology